Echooooo-zhn/Copyright-Protection-and-Accountability-of-Generative-AI-Attack-Watermarking-and-Attribution/README.md

 # Copyright Protection and Accountability of Generative AI Attack, Watermarking, and Attribution
-Project source code of Copyright Protection and Accountability of Generative AI Attack, Watermarking, and Attribution
+Project source code of Copyright Protection and Accountability of Generative AI Attack, Watermarking, and Attribution This project mainly contains three parts: RQ1, RQ2, RQ3.
+Please follow the relative instructions to run experiments for each part.

 ## RQ1